Our Current Commitment to the Land and Reconciliation

-To achieve this commitment, we have been working towards educating our staff and network, working on projects with local Indigenous communities and leaders and working towards decolonizing our programs and operations.
+To achieve this commitment, we have been working towards educating our staff and network and collaborating on projects with local Indigenous communities and leaders.
+With a recently approved Equity, Diversity, Inclusion, and Indigenization (EDII) strategy, our staff and Board of Directors are working on actions across the organization (including communications, human resources, programming, and procurement) to improve and demonstrate our organization’s commitment to EDII.
 Please see below for a variety of ways we are working on this.
-We are always open to working on environmental projects and learning ways to decolonize our work - please reach out to Marianne Griffith, our Director of Programs to chat about your project (marianne [at] londonenvironment.net)
+We are always open to working on environmental projects and learning ways to decolonize our work.
+Please reach out to Leah Derikx, Interim Executive Director, to discuss our projects (hello@londonenvironment.net).

 Working with Chippewas of the Thames First Nation, Environment, Treaties and Lands Department